Title Sponsor

 Black Light Void: Between the Brushstrokes

 What do you see and feel when you experience a work of art?
-Join Marsha Pearce, editor of Black Light Void: Dark Visions of the Caribbean, and artist Edward Bowen in this interactive, hand-on salon session, as they share art from the new book to spark your creative expression — from microstories to drawings.
-Participants will be invited to write, draw, and make collages in response to the images and text in Black Light Void.
+Join Marsha Pearce, editor of Black Light Void: Dark Visions of the Caribbean, and artist Edward Bowen in this interactive, hands-on salon session, as they share art from the new book to spark your creative expression — from microstories to drawings.
+Participants will be invited to write, draw, and make collages in response to the images in Black Light Void.

 Take Three